-There are many variations to this dish such as making them as a curry with tomatoes or stuffing them with potatoes and onions.
+There are many variations to this dish such as making them into a curry with tomatoes or stuffing them with potatoes and onions.

 The recipe I follow makes use of spices, besan (chickpea or Bengal gram flour) and crushed peanuts as stuffing.
 This recipe has been taught to me by a friend who makes this dish so well that it is finger licking good.
 This is my humble attempt to recreate it.
 Enjoy this Bharva Bhaingan (Stuffed Brinjal) with warm rotis!

-- 2 Indian or Thai green chilies (Bird's eye), finely chopped
+- 2 Indian or Thai green chilies (Bird's eye) coarsely chopped

 - 1 teaspoon sugar

 - 6 baby brinjals or eggplants

 - finely chopped cilantro / coriander leaves for garnishing

 - Mix besan and the crushed peanuts well and microwave them in a microwave-safe bowl for 15 seconds.
 Set it aside.